MaiKaY/todo-frontend/README.md

-# todo-frontend
+# What is it?

-Boilerplate repository to showcase me (and others) my current way of building a frontend
+Boilerplate repository to showcase me (and others) my current way of building a frontend.